Skip to main content

 Stranger Danger is the Biggest Cause of Sexual Abuse

 Many times, perpetrators are people we interact with on a regular basis.
-It has been reported that 90 percent of those who are abused knew their abuser.
-60 percent are abused by a trusted family friend and 30 percent are abused by a family member.
+It has been reported that 80% of children who are sexually abused knew their abuser2.
 While stranger danger is a risk, it is by no means the biggest risk.

 04